Cap-go/capacitor-data-storage-sqlite/readme.md

 ## Dependencies

-The IOS code is using SQLCipher allowing for database encryption.
+The IOS & Android code use SQLCipher allowing for database encryption.
+The Android code is now based on `androidx.sqlite`.
+The database is not closed anymore after each transaction for performance improvement.
+You must manage the `close`of the database before opening a new database.

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):